pixelhandler/vagrant-dev-env/README.md

 ## Build Something with Yeoman.io, deployd, or Meteor

-1. If not alread in the repo's root directory `cd vagrant-dev-env` (or the path you created)
+1. If not already in the repo's root directory `cd vagrant-dev-env` (or the path you created)
 2. Login to your presice64 box via ssh `vagrant ssh` (the examples below are run from the vagrant box after connecting via ssh)

 * Build a HTML5 boilerplate project: `cd /vagrant/www && yeoman init quickstart`